flagcamp-pegasus/TravelPlanner/README.md

 - Users can order, delect the selected interest points.
 The website can generate travel plans by day based on the order of the selection.
 - The website can also autogenerate travel plans by day based on the selection set.

-*note*
-All the bolded words refers one location on the website.

 *Definition of key words*